-- 3.7 This chapter considers each stage of the merger procedure in chronological order.
-The remainder of this section gives a synopsis of the relevant requirements of the 1986 Act, which are then discussed in more detail in subsequent sections: - a.
-'Preliminary Matters' considers the rationale14 for a merger and its terms and the handling of public announcements, and gives guidance on certain prudential issues. - b.
-'Information Provided to Members' discusses the form and content of the statutory Schedule 16 Statement and the accompanying rationale and statements by the board of the society, and describes the form of application to be made to the PRA for approval of the Statement 15. - c.
-'General Meetings and Resolutions' discusses the resolutions and majorities required to pass them, the notice of meeting, the register of members and members entitlement to vote, the arrangements for general meetings and the scrutineers report.
-It also describes the PRA's discretionary powers. - d.
-'Confirmation' describes the form of application to the PRA for confirmation of a merger, and the procedures which the PRA expects to follow in considering and hearing written and oral representations and in reaching its decision. - e.
-'Transfer of Engagements under Direction', describes the modified procedure to be followed when a society has been directed by the PRA to transfer its engagements to another society and/or to proceed by board resolution. - f.
-'Registration and Dissolution', briefly discusses the process of registration of amalgamations or transfers of engagements
+- and the accompanying rationale and statements by the board of the society, and describes the form of application to be made to the PRA for approval of the Statement.(3) - (c) 'General meetings and resolutions' discusses the resolutions and majorities required to pass them, the notice of meeting, the register of members and members entitlement to vote, the arrangements for general meetings and the scrutineers report.
+It also describes the PRA's discretionary powers. - (d) 'Confirmation' describes the form of application to the PRA for confirmation of a merger, and the procedures which the PRA expects to follow in considering and hearing written and oral representations and in reaching its decision. - (e) 'Transfer of engagements under direction', describes the modified procedure to be followed when a society has been directed by the PRA to transfer its engagements to another society and/or to proceed by board resolution. - (f) 'Registration and dissolution', briefly discusses the process of registration of amalgamations or transfers of engagements and dissolution of the amalgamated or transferor societies. - (g) 'Timetable', reviews the expected timetable, including statutory notice periods, which may be expected to apply to a merger from start to finish.